-Some of them happen because of a perceived knowledge differential or the hero/saviour thing.
+Some happen because of a perceived knowledge differential or the hero/saviour thing.
 And some of them happen because of misunderstandings.

 Let’s go back to the pilot slumped over in his cockpit in the dictionary definition of aid at the top.
-He might just be sleeping after many hours of no rest, waking him up could be he last thing he needs.
-Alternatively he might have had a cardiac arrest, or be drunk and about to fly the plane.
+He might just be sleeping after many hours of no rest, waking him up could be the last thing he needs.
+Alternatively, he might have had a cardiac arrest, or be drunk and about to fly the plane.
 Who knows?
-It’s all about context, we need to understand what’s going on in order to understand need.
-So you look around, is there an empty vodka bottle on the floor?
-Has he just flown in on a long-haul?
+It’s all about context; we need to understand what’s going on to understand needs.
+So you look around.
+Is there an empty vodka bottle on the floor?
+Has he just flown in on a long haul?
 Does he have a pulse? (*not necessarily in that order) The trouble is, whilst this analogy is simple, most situations where people are trying to provide aid are not.
-However, as @thefrancis6 said in his DFTB talk you can’t be paralysed by indecision (more on that in blog 3).
+However, as @thefrancis6 said in his DFTB talk, you can’t be paralysed by indecision (more on that in blog 3).
 If the pilot is in cardiac arrest, a year of analysis before starting CPR doesn’t work.

 However, there are more subtle types of aid-as-proxy.
 For example, Australia’s Department of Foreign Affairs and Trade (DFAT) are open about their approach to aid here.
 In the flowchart, DFAT clearly state that their goal with AusAid is ‘promoting Australia’s national interests by contributing to sustainable economic growth and poverty reduction’.
 Aid funded by the United Nations, World Bank, IMF, religious groups and many other institutions also comes with specific agendas.
 Direct government-to-government aid can be used as a political carrot/stick that has little to do with alleged beneficiaries.

-I want to be clear here that there is important contributory work and ‘good aid’ with this kind of financial backing.
-But it’s key to consider donor goals as they may impact outcomes, in the same way we look at COI in research.
+I want to be clear here that there is crucial contributory work and ‘good aid’ with this kind of financial backing.
+But it’s key to consider donor goals as they may impact outcomes, in the same way, we look at COI in research.

-It could be said that every agency has some sort of COI, as every researcher has their agenda, even if it is just about generating ongoing funding.
-However, agencies with a broad base of private, non-governmental, individual donors are likely to have the least aid-as-proxy conflicts.
+It could be said that every agency has some COI, as every researcher has an agenda, even if it is just about generating ongoing funding.
+However, agencies with a broad base of private, non-governmental, and individual donors will likely have the least aid-as-proxy conflicts.

-Whilst not quite aid-as-proxy, it’s worth noting that research conducted by high-resource institutions in low resource settings is complex and can be harmful.
-One deeply unethical and complex case was Pfizer with Trovan in Nigeria.
-Amiodarone treatment in ebola was also highly controversial for not being approved research.
+Whilst not quite aid-as-proxy, it’s worth noting that research conducted by high-resource institutions in low-resource settings is complex and can be harmful.
+One deeply unethical and tough case was Pfizer with Trovan in Nigeria.
+Amiodarone treatment in Ebola was also highly controversial for not being approved research.
 In less dramatic examples, the PhDs and academic papers regularly generated may do little for research subjects and a lot for authors’ careers.

-This is when agencies set up an intervention in an area where there is a lot of media attention or funding opportunities with a (sometimes unwitting) primary goal of being seen as relevant, profile raising or fundraising.
+This is when agencies set up an intervention in an area with a lot of media attention or funding opportunities with a (sometimes unwitting) primary goal of being seen as relevant, profile raising or fundraising.
 This can sometimes do harm or be ineffectual rather than responding to actual needs, as well as drawing resources away from less ‘sexy’ problems.

-Many agencies and individuals gave time and money during the 2004 Tsunami and the 2014 ebola outbreak, for example.
-All sorts of initiatives and funding were thrown at these high-profile disasters, when every day more are killed by less novel conditions like malaria and diarrhoea.
-Diarrhoea is not sexy apparently;) And then there’s Haiti… where thousands died of cholera with 12,000 NGO’s sitting in country.
-This was flag-planting but it was also the full Trifecta.
+For example, many agencies and individuals gave time and money during the 2004 Tsunami and the 2014 Ebola outbreak.
+All sorts of initiatives and funding were thrown at these high-profile disasters, when every day, more are killed by less novel conditions like malaria and diarrhoea.
+Diarrhoea is not sexy 😉 And then there’s Haiti… where thousands died of cholera with 12,000 NGOs sitting in the country.
+This was flag-planting, but it was also the complete Trifecta.

-What if you didn’t even have to present the coffee, all you had to do was write a report to say that the coffee had been bought and it cost $20?
+What if you didn’t even have to present the coffee?
+All you had to do was write a report saying that the coffee had been bought and cost $20.

 This is a simplistic metaphor… but your resolve to give back the change ebbs away, right?